Dennis-The14th-web/DPD-Movies/README.md

 ### Description

--  DPDmovies allows users to add a movie, which then pulls it's info from the omdb API.
+-  DPDmovies allows users to add a movie, and then pulls it's info from the omdb API.

 -  It also allows users to watch trailers of searched movies via thier imdbID.